dancoconetu/Messages/README.md

 Put : Same Body as the Post and with an id as a parameter.

+I used postman and examples like this to test the application.
+I also created some unit tests which can be found in the Test project.

 ## More explanations
 I have used authentication to make sure that only the same client can modify or delete their own message.
 I save the authenticated users inside a Dictionary inside a class based on singleton pattern.
 The same way I save the messages, inside a list inside a class based on singleton pattern.